MCR (Master Control Room)

 How do we monitor MCR systems to prevent failures?

 Comprehensive monitoring showing every signal path, equipment status, power supply health, and network connectivity.
-We use monitoring solutions that aggregate data from encoders, vision mixers, audio consoles, and network infrastructure, presenting a unified view of system health.
+We use monitoring service that aggregate data from encoders, vision mixers, audio consoles, and network infrastructure, presenting a unified view of system health.
 Alerts notify operators immediately if anything becomes concerning.

 What's the difference between an MCR and a control room?